aritro98/Clinical-Trial-Data-Analysis/README.md

 - **Libraries**: pandas, matplotlib, seaborn
 - **Tools**: Jupyter Notebook / Google Colab

+## Key Features

+### 1. Distinct Studies:
+- The dataset includes a total of `X` unique clinical trials (where `X` is calculated dynamically).

+### 2. Trial Types:
+- The most frequent trial types are extracted and displayed in descending order of occurrence.

+### 3. Top 5 Conditions:
+- Frequently studied conditions are identified and visualized.

+### 4. Hierarchy Roots:
+- Hierarchical classification of conditions reveals the top 5 most common roots.

+### 5. Non-Pharmaceutical Sponsors:
+- The top 10 non-pharmaceutical sponsors are listed based on the number of trials.

+### 6. Monthly Completion Trends:
+- A bar plot shows the number of completed studies each month in 2021.

 ## Steps for Data Analysis

 1. **Load Data**: